+Leveraging the Trace Topic.
 This trace topic is then used to construct derivative topics related to tracing the entity in question.
-The derivate topics are a combination of a static prefixes and suffixes that are combined with a given trace topic; an example derived topic of a is Constrained_Publish/Broker/Traces/Trace-Topic/ChangeNotifications.
+The derivate topics are a combination of a static prefixes and suffixes that are combined with a given trace topic; an example of a derived topic is Constrained Publish/Broker/Traces/TraceTopic/Cha ngeNotifications.
 These derivative topics are used to publish different types of trace information corresponding to the traced entity.
 Furthermore, in some cases actions (such as publishing) on a given derived topic still require the traced entity's authorization: this is typically delegated by the traced entity through the creation of cryptographic security token that demonstrates the delegation.
 Having multiple derived topics is also beneficial since it allows trackers to be selective about the trace information that they are interested in.